Abhiram291/reviewer-recommendation-system/README.md

 - **Purpose:** Streamlit app for uploading a research paper PDF and generating top reviewer recommendations.
 -Upload a PDF in the Streamlit UI to get recommendations.
--The app displays top reviewers and backup reviewers for each method.
+-The app displays top k reviewers with confidence score(c) for each method.